sutormin94/CORITES/README.md

  - Final_expanded_bins\\**Dataset_name**_core_contigs.. fasta files - final expanded core sets of contigs obtained with different settings.
  - Final_expanded_bins\CheckM2\ - results of evaluation of the initial and expanded core sets of contigs by CheckM2.
  - Final_expanded_bins\Quast\ - results of evaluation of the initial and expanded core sets of contigs by Quast.

+### Scaffolding by longstitch

+Final expanded core sets of contigs can be additionally scaffolded with briging long reads.
+For this, we used [longstitch](https://github.com/bcgsc/LongStitch).

+### Scoffolding using assembly graph